Helping your child tell you about their day

 “What did you do today?”
 Help your child tell you about their day.

 Asking your child questions about their day will encourage them to talk.
 When they tell you about something they did, your child is developing their vocabulary and practising forming sentences at the same time.
 They’re also learning to organize sentences in a logical way and to follow a sequence.
-What’s more, by asking questions and listening to your child, you’re showing that you care about their experiences.
+What’s more, by asking questions and listening to their answers, you’re showing that you care about their experiences.

 For most children, the ability to tell stories develops gradually.
 Your child might start by talking about real-life events, such as an argument they had with a friend or how they had lunch with Grandpa, and then eventually share stories they’ve made up.
+At first, your child will need an adult to help them recount their day.
+Little by little, they’ll learn to do it on their own.

 Here’s an overview of what your child might talk to you about based on their age: